nicoverbruggen/nv-charter/README.md

 ## What is this?

-**Cartisse is specifically intended to be used with Kobo e-readers.** You can also use it for general word processing and the like, but if you need more glyph coverage or advanced typography features I recommend looking at alternatives like [Charis](https://software.sil.org/charis/download/).
+**Cartisse is specifically intended to be used with e-readers.** You could also use it for general word processing and the like, but if you need more glyph coverage or advanced typography features I recommend looking at alternatives like [Charis](https://software.sil.org/charis/download/).

 Take a look at a screenshot of it on my [Kobo Libra Color](https://be.kobobooks.com/nl/products/kobo-libra-colour?variant=40852311736406) here: